 View this as an exceptional opportunity to transition.
 Prior to making the foray back into the game, take the time and space for intentional self-reflection and discovery.
 Explore the following questions: What have I learned about myself?
 What capabilities have I bolstered?
 How can I layer on my experiences and articulate them clearly?
 Try to see this proverbial detour as another leg of the journey. – Alexa Teare, Lingo Live

-Here’s a summary of the tips from the other experts:
+Here’s a summary of the tips from the other experts on how to back to work after career break:

 - Start With Volunteer Work